cube-js/cube/docs/Cube.js-Frontend/Query-Format.md

 Since grouping and filtering by a time dimension is quite a common case, Cube.js provides a convient shortcut to pass a dimension and a filter as a `timeDimension` property.

   - `dimension`: Time dimension name.
   - `dateRange`: An array of dates with following format '2015-01-01', if only one date specified the filter would be set exactly to this date.
+You can also pass a string instead of array with relative date range, for example: `last quarter` or `last 360 days`.
   - `granularity`: A granularity for a time dimension.
 It supports following values `hour`, `day`, `week`, `month`.

 ```js